ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 In this part, you'll demonstrate a similar smuggled request exploiting the TE.CL vulnerability.

-Craft a curl command which creates a custom HTTP packet and send it to website to smuggle the /admin webpage HTML body
+**Craft a curl command which creates a custom HTTP packet and send it to the website to smuggle the /admin webpage HTML body**

     The first part of the command initiates a POST request to the /home endpoint with the character 'a' as the payload.
 This request is formatted to include both Content-Length and Transfer-Encoding: chunked headers.
     The second part of the command initiates a GET request to the /admin endpoint with an empty body.
 This request also includes the Content-Length: 0 header.
     By combining these requests in a specific way, we aim to exploit differences in how the front-end reverse proxy and the back-end server interpret and process the request.
     This discrepancy can lead to security vulnerabilities, allowing attackers to bypass access controls or gain access to restricted resources.

+>[!TIP]
+> When using curl to make HTTP requests, you can change the request method using the -X flag followed by the desired HTTP method (e.g., GET, POST, PUT, DELETE, etc.).
+When changing the request method with -X, it's important to also include the -i flag to view the response headers.
+This allows you to verify that the server responds as expected to the specified request method.
+Using -X and -i flags together provides visibility into how the server responds to different request methods, which is essential for debugging and testing purposes.